About Oregon Extended

 Electronic Administration –– The ORExt is available in a electronic administration for students who can access the test content in this format.
 Practice tests for tablet/desktop administration will be provided on this website to help QAs and students familiarize themselves with the test format and also to help QAs make test format decisions.

-Verbal, gestural, or visual supports (scored 3 for Prerequisite Skills training) –– The Assessor provides any (or a combination) of the following (a) additional verbal prompting (b) more specific gesturing toward the materials to indicate the intent of the item, (c) physical adjustment of the materials so that they are in a optimal visual location for the student's needs.
+Verbal, gestural, or visual supports–– The Assessor provides any (or a combination) of the following (a) additional verbal prompting (b) more specific gesturing toward the materials to indicate the intent of the item, (c) physical adjustment of the materials so that they are in a optimal visual location for the student's needs.